Skip to content

 4.7 (151 reviews)

-Toulouse (45-50 minutes), Tarn
+Toulouse (45-50 minutes by car), Tarn

 The pool at Chateau de Garrevaques sits in the shade of a 550-year-old oak tree classified as a Remarkable Tree of France, a designation that confirms the tree's significance and ensures it will be there for every future celebration.
-The 15th-century Lauragais estate has been in the same family for 18 generations, and owner Caroline Combes-Pouzet runs weddings through her My French Way of Life service, meaning the pool terrace and its ancient canopy are managed with the kind of care that comes from long-term ownership rather than seasonal operations.
+The 15th-century Lauragais estate has been in the same family for 18 generations, and owner Caroline Combes-Pouzet runs weddings through her My French Way of Life service, so the pool terrace and its ancient canopy are managed with the care that comes from long-term ownership rather than seasonal operations.
 The warm Tarn climate delivers reliable swimming conditions from May through October.

 Why We Love It